confetti-framework/docs/docs/the-basics/configuration.md

 If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
 By putting placeholder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

-> With command flag --env-file you can define a path for your env file: `go run main.go app:serve --env-file ".env.testing"`
+> With command flag --env-file you can define a path for your env file: `go run . app:serve --env-file ".env.testing"`

 ### Retrieving Environment Configuration